dowlandaiello/corona-inc/README.md

 ## FAQs

-1. Why isn't the map loading correctly?
+1. "Why isn't the map loading correctly?"

    In order to use the google maps API in a production environment, you must [obtain an API key](https://developers.google.com/maps/documentation/javascript/get-api-key).
 Once you've done so, simply set `VUE_APP_GOOGLE_MAPS_API_KEY` in a `.env` file in this repository's root.

+   In development environments, you shouldn't need to use an API key, but the map will be rendered with a watermark.

 ### Development